I’ve been mentally battling with one question the last few weeks: Is Guy Fieri a moron or a freakin’ genius?

 For my taste test I grilled up some nice thick burgers and slathered the buns with the sauce.

-I’ve never eaten at a Guy Fieri restaurant, but the homemade version of this sauce is one of the better burger condiments I’ve had.
+I’ve never eaten at a Guy Fieri restaurant, but the homemade version of Donkey Sauce is one of the better burger condiments I’ve had.

 The next time you see Guy “rollin’ out” in his convertible just know that under that spiked and lacquered hair is a business man who knows how to get people talking about his food.
 That trick seems to be giving simple, but good, food stupid crazy names.